1701/d/docs/devportal/tutorial/services.md

 In order to use a service in your live environment, it must be approved by the netID foundation.

-1. Open the detailed view of the service you want to activate.
+- Open the detailed view of the service you want to activate.
-2. Click on **Release Service**.
+- Click on **Release Service**.

 !!! info ""
     The service will be released by the netID foundation within the next 24 hours.
 After successful release you can use the service live.

 ## Edit a Service

-1. To change the details of a service you have already added, click Services in the navigation on the left.
+- To change the details of a service you have already added, click Services in the navigation on the left.
-2. Under All Services, select the service whose details you want to update and click Details.
+- Under All Services, select the service whose details you want to update and click Details.
-3. Click on edit next to the name of the service.
+- Click on edit next to the name of the service.
-4. A text box will appear asking you to confirm the operation with your password.
+- A text box will appear asking you to confirm the operation with your password.
-5. Enter the password you created for registration in the netID Developer Portal and confirm your entry by clicking on Confirm.
+- Enter the password you created for registration in the netID Developer Portal and confirm your entry by clicking on Confirm.

 You now have the possibility to edit the entered information about the service.
 Make the desired changes and updates and save the information with a click on Update Service.

-!!! success ""
+!!! info ""
     The service has been changed successfully.

 ## Delete a Service

-1. To remove a service, click on **Services** in the navigation on the left and select the corresponding service from the overview.
+- To remove a service, click on **Services** in the navigation on the left and select the corresponding service from the overview.
-2. Click **Show more details**.
+- Click **Show more details**.
-3. Click **Delete Service**.
+- Click **Delete Service**.
-4. To permanently delete the service, confirm the process with your Developer Account password.
+- To permanently delete the service, confirm the process with your Developer Account password.

-!!! success ""
+!!! info ""
     The service was successfully deleted.

 !!! info ""